- Air Conditioning Installation

 Steps of Heater Installation

 So you’ve gone through the entire ordeal of selecting a heater that will fit your needs, gotten your HVAC company to haul it out to your home, and now you’re waiting for them to finish hooking everything up.
 What are they actually doing, though?
-Well, the specifics are going to vary depending on the kind of system being installed.
+Well, the specifics are going to vary depending on the kind of heating system being installed.
 There are a few common steps that can be discussed, however.

 First, the heating unit is placed in the proper location, next to the hookups for power and fuel.
 If your house is not yet equipped to power the heating system properly (like missing a gas line) that equipment will need to be put in place beforehand.
 The location of your heating system is actually quite important, especially for forced air heating systems.
 Indeed, some systems will experience a wide swing in efficiency if installed in the attic instead of the basement.

 Next, connections are made between the new system and the necessary components linking it to the house.
 These include the thermostat and electrical lines.
 If you’re using a central forced air system, it will need to be connected to the home’s ductwork.
 After that, it’s simply a matter of checking connections and testing the system.

 Things to Consider Before HVAC Installation